Medical Equipment EHR Integration Solution

-The client is the healthcare division of a $30B company and the world’s leading manufacturer and supplier of storage and transport products.
+The client is the healthcare division of a $30B company and the world’s leading manufacturer/supplier of storage and transport products.
 The division provides medication management solutions and automated medication dispensing carts and cabinets to hospitals and other healthcare facilities worldwide.

 The client offers a product solution suite to a geographically and demographically disparate set of Healthcare providers, including international hospitals with thousands of beds.
 Each of these products has historically been managed and implemented independently of the others – with little consistency in approach or technology platform.

-Implementation and deployment ease was also a daunting challenge.
-Due to their size and geographic breadth, implementation teams for the client’s products fan the globe.
+Implementation and ease of deployment was also a daunting challenge.
+Due to their size and geographic breadth, implementation teams for the client’s products span the globe.
 Remote access to provider IT infrastructure is often limited, if available at all.
-On-site travel is expensive and time consuming.
+On-site travel is expensive and time-consuming.
 In response to these conditions, the selected interface engine would need to be exceedingly simple to install, manage and configure.

-After an extensive request for proposal (RFP) process and vendor proofs-of-concepts, the client selected the PilotFish eiConsole and eiPlatform interface engine solution to become the single standard for addressing its integration requirements.
+After an extensive request for proposal (RFP) process and vendor proofs-of-concept, the client selected the PilotFish eiConsole and eiPlatform interface engine solution to become the single standard for addressing its integration requirements.

 PilotFish, unlike many competing offerings, has focused on architecting both the company’s software and creating a business model to meet the needs of medical device and equipment manufacturers and solution providers.
 Working in partnership with client stakeholders, PilotFish was able to offer the client per-deployment licensing that was in full alignment with the client’s own financial model.
 The negotiated agreement allows the client to deploy the software internationally, with the commercial benefit to both organizations growing as value is delivered to the end client.

-PilotFish collaborated with the client’s technical team to deliver an eiPlatform “bundle” – a simple executable installer that includes everything needed to make the client’s equipment instantly “interoperable capable”.
+PilotFish collaborated with the client’s technical team to deliver an eiPlatform “bundle” – a simple executable installer that includes everything needed to make the client’s equipment instantly “interoperably capable.”
 The client is unencumbered by additional software requirements or deployment complexity that could otherwise act as overweight baggage to distribution.
 Nonetheless, the bundled integration solution includes the full core interface engine functionality of the PilotFish eiPlatform.

 As the client’s various products expose new data or capabilities, one or more interfaces to interact with or provide access to these are configured.
 On one side of these interfaces sit relevant standards, such as HL7 2.x messaging or IHE profiles.
 On the other side, these standard messages are graphically mapped onto the proprietary format most readily consumable by the particular device.
 In many but not all cases, the client’s interfaces map HL7 2.x messages to and from a proprietary SQL-based data store.